 Once a rapid recommendation update is approved by the EBMC decision group, a rapid update expert panel is assembled.
 All ASCO rapid recommendation updates are developed by a multidisciplinary expert panel and are supported by an ASCO guidelines staff member with health research methodology expertise.
-The expert panel co-chairs and ASCO staff assemble a panel of content experts with a minimum of 5 members.
+The expert panel cochairs and ASCO staff assemble a panel of content experts with a minimum of 5 members.
 Immediate past guideline co-chairs and guideline panel members will be re-assembled to the extent possible for greater expediency.

-The membership of the expert panel is chosen in accordance with the panel composition requirements of ASCO's Conflict of Interest Policy Implementation for Clinical Practice Guidelines.
+The membership of the expert panel is chosen in accordance with the panel composition requirements of the Conflict of Interest Policy for Clinical Practice Guidelines of American Society of Clinical Oncology.
 The EBMC leadership reviews and approves the expert panel roster for the rapid recommendation update.